unitconvr

 Pound to Kilogram

-Convert pounds (lbs) to kilograms accurately.
-Essential for international shipping, fitness tracking, and medical dosing.
-Real examples and industry standards included.
+Convert pounds to kilograms accurately for international shipping, medical dosing, fitness tracking, and commerce.
+Precise calculator with real-world examples and conversion formulas.

 1 pound equals 0.45359290943563974 kilogram